 The Venture Capital Investment Tax Credit program improves access to capital for fast growing Indiana companies by providing individual and corporate investors an additional incentive to invest in early stage firms.
 Investors who provide qualified debt or equity capital to Indiana companies receive a credit against their Indiana tax liability.

 Delaware County has Community Revitalization Enhancement Districts.
-The CReED program entitles a taxpayer to a 25 percent credit against the taxpayer’s state and local income tax liability for a taxable year if the taxpayer makes a qualified investment in that year.
-This credit can be carried forward up to nine years.
+The CRED program entitles a taxpayer to a 25 percent credit against the taxpayer’s state and local income tax liability for a taxable year if the taxpayer makes a qualified investment in that year.
+This credit can be carried forward through 2020.
 Also, all new tax revenues from the investment are captured by the Delaware County Advisory Council on Industrial Development and can be used to reinvest in the area.
 Those taxes include employee state taxes paid, real and personal property tax, and corporate income tax.
-This incentive program, combined with tax increment financing, can allow the company to receive CASH UP FRONT, thus reducing up front investment.
-The CReED program is the most flexible and lucrative incentive available in Indiana.
+This incentive program, combined with tax increment financing, can allow the company to receive cash up front, thus reducing up front investment.
+The CRED program is the most flexible and lucrative incentive available in Indiana.

 Certified Technology Park

 The Certified Technology Park program was created as a tool to support the attraction and growth of high-technology business in Muncie and Delaware County.
 Designation as a Certified Tech Park allows for the local recapture of certain state and local tax revenue which can be invested in the development of the park.